 The more advanced the finishing details, the more expensive the guitar will be.
-And of course, guitars produced artisanally are generally the most high-end.
+And of course, guitars produced artisanally are generally the most high-end: if you want a custom guitar, with your own designed body, cutaway, or guitar parts - prepare to pay through the nose.
 And this is because of the skill and time involved in labor; for instance the ebony artisan must work in a meticulous manner to master all the stages of production (the brace, guitar body, electrics, string tautness, varnish…).

 This multifaceted process gives the electric guitar the capacity to achieve a range of sounds and effects.